Your parents meant well. They didn’t want to cause hurt feelings. So they gave two or more siblings equal shares of an inherited house.

 We buy properties in all conditions in your area.
 HomeGo’s licensed real estate agents complete a brief walk-through to provide you with a transparent offer, same-day offer.

 We are able to make a cash offer on the spot and complete the buying process in as 7 days.
-HomeGo is A- rated with the BBB with thousands of delighted customers around the country.
+HomeGo is A- rated with the BBB with thousands of delighted sellers around the country.
 Are you ready to sell your inherited property?
 Schedule a home walkthrough.